Relive the 90s Fashion Decade With These 85 Iconic Trends

 Popularized by the tennis stars of the 90s, thick headbands became a must-have hair accessory that’s still permeating the catwalk scene.

-Headbands were everywhere; in colleges paired with preppy clothes, movies, and music clips on MTV.
+Headbands were everywhere: in Ivy League colleges, movies, and music clips on MTV.

 90s Tracksuits fashion - nineties tracksuits - 1990 track suits - UK tracksuit style